-Personnel then use data to quantify and communicate a customer’s return on investment from water management programs.
-Thereafter, they recommend additional actions that lower water, energy, and operational costs.
+Personnel then uses the data to quantify and communicate a customer’s return on investment from water management programs.
+After analyzing the data, Ecolab recommends additional actions that lower water, energy, and operational costs.

 Aircraft engine manufacturer, Rolls-Royce, analyzes large aircraft flight data sets in Azure to preemptively identify failing aircraft parts.

-The company’s Azure-based big data analysis also helps it better structure support contracts, manage risk, and shape product development needs.
+The company’s Azure-based big data analysis also helps it structure support contracts, manage risk, and shape product development needs.
 As a result, the airline industry can predict and minimize flight delays that cost millions of dollars every year by making repairs before engine complications arise.

-Trianz is a Microsoft Silver Partner and Azure Managed Services Provider within the Cloud Solution Provider Program.
+Trianz is a Microsoft Gold Partner and Azure Managed Services Provider within the Cloud Solution Provider Program.
+Our offerings include:

-Trianz helps business leaders leverage Azure to transform their products and operations, as well as engage customers and employees.
-Without the need for large upfront capital, Trianz’ designs cloud solutions that enables innovation and agility.
+Trianz helps business leaders leverage Azure to transform their products and operations and engage customers and employees.
+Without the need for significant upfront capital, Trianz designs cloud solutions that enable innovation and agility.

-With established templates and engagement tools, Trianz’ certified Azure consultants discover, assess, and analyze clients' current state, and recommend execution plans for successful cloud migrations.
+Trianz's certified Azure consultants help to discover, assess, and analyze clients' current state and recommend execution plans for successful cloud migrations with established templates and engagement tools.

-Using governance frameworks, Trianz designs Azure architectures and migration plans.
-It leads hybrid cloud deployments and develops test automation and app orchestration that cross on premise and cloud locations.
+By using governance frameworks, Trianz designs Azure architecture and migration plans.
+We lead hybrid cloud deployments and develop test automation and app orchestration that spans on-premises and cloud locations.

-Additionally, Trianz experts monitor Azure performance and align existing cloud deployments to meet each business’ ongoing needs.
-Contact Trianz to take the next step and move to Microsoft Azure.
+Additionally, Trianz experts monitor Azure performance and align existing cloud deployments to meet each of our clients’ ongoing needs.